-In SQL Server, data files can be initialized instantaneously.
+In SQL Server, data files can be initialized instantaneously to avoid zeroing operations.
 Instant file initialization allows for fast execution of the previously mentioned file operations.
 Instant file initialization reclaims used disk space without filling that space with zeros.
 Instead, disk content is overwritten as new data is written to the files.
 Log files cannot be initialized instantaneously.

 Instant file initialization is available only on Microsoft Windows XP Professional or Windows Server 2003 or later versions.

-Instant file initialization is only available if the SQL Server (MSSQLSERVER) service account has been granted SE_MANAGE_VOLUME_NAME.
+Instant file initialization is only available if the SQL Server service startup account has been granted SE_MANAGE_VOLUME_NAME.
 Members of the Windows Administrator group have this right and can grant it to other users by adding them to the Perform Volume Maintenance Tasks security policy.
-For more information about assigning user rights, see the Windows documentation.

-Some feature usage, such as TDE, can prevent Instant File Initialization.
+Some feature usage, such as Transparent Data Encryption (TDE), can prevent Instant File Initialization.